orbit-mvi/orbit-mvi/website/docs/Test/new.md

 }
 ```

-We should ideally replace the infinite flow with a finite flow for the test.
+A good practice is to replace the infinite flow with a finite flow for the test.
 This helps keep the test simple.
 If this is not possible, we have to make
 sure we disregard extra states and side effects that are emitted at the end
 of the test by calling `cancelAndIgnoreRemainingItems()`.